"We will continue to progress the 3Q Project into advance development stage in record time."

 Waldo Perez, CEO of Neo Lithium Corp | Official Website

-I have to admit, I am fairly attracted by confident CEO's and prefer to invest my funds in companies that are run by a management with a proven track record.
+I have to admit, I am fairly attracted by confident CEOs and prefer to invest my funds in companies that are run by a management with a proven track record.
 Neo Lithium Corp, a junior lithium miner, is exactly one of these companies.
-However, this does not prevent me from having an extra skeptical view on the company.
-When stocks are trading on surprisingly low levels, very often there is a good reason for it.
+However, this does not prevent me from having an extra skeptical view of the company.
+When stocks are trading at surprisingly low levels, very often there is a good reason for it.
 So, I will simply never stop asking.

-The above mentioned companies are all publicly traded at the New York Stock Exchange and seem to be a rather safe bet to invest in, especially when considering current prices.
+The above-mentioned companies are all publicly traded on the New York Stock Exchange and seem to be a rather safe bet to invest in, especially when considering current prices.
 There are dozens of juniors or lower cap companies on the sideline, seeking financing.
 However, only a handful of them will survive the current bear market and make it into production.

 In recent years, China has entered the market in a big way.
 Australia’s largest mine, the Greenbushes, is now 51% controlled by China’s Tianqi Lithium and 49% owned by Albemarle.